Poland downs drones in its airspace, becoming first NATO member to fire during war in Ukraine

 Ahead of the phone call, Trump posted on social media: "What’s with Russia violating Poland’s airspace with drones?
 Here we go!"
 He did not elaborate.

-The leaders of France, Britain, Germany, and Canada were among the NATO leaders to condemn the suspected Russian incursion in strong terms.
+The leaders of France, Britain, Germany, and Canada were among the NATO leaders to condemn the suspected Russian incursion.

 European leaders, who have been trying to persuade Trump to join them in tightening sanctions on Russia and boosting support for Kyiv, said it justified a collective response.